Your prospects won’t see personalized messages if you don’t hit their inbox.

 6. Soft bounce: email size

 Email bouncing may happen if the attachments are too large.
-For instance, for Gmail, your email should not be over 25 MB.
+For instance, for Gmail, better to keep your email under 25 MB.
 Besides bounces, heavy emails might end up with a technical error, so recheck what the «sent» email looks like.

 To fix it — place your files in the cloud.